maxmahlke/ssos/docs/pipeline.rst

     Integer Value     Meaning
     -------------  ---------------------------------------
-          1        Source detection is an outlier in EPOCH
+          1        Source detection is an outlier in EPOCH 2        Source detection used as reference for fixed aperture magnitude measurement
     =============  =======================================

 .. [#] Appending the [SCI_EXTENSION] bit after .cat confuses the popular TOPCAT tool, so consistency in naming was neglected here.